sj-silva/OpenGLModerno-re/README.md

-# Modern OpenGL Essentials: First Steps Playlist
+# Modern OpenGL Essentials

-Welcome to the **Modern OpenGL Essentials: First Steps Playlist** playlist!
+Welcome to the **Modern OpenGL Essentials** playlist!
 This series of 31 short videos is designed to help you get started with graphical programming using OpenGL.
 Whether you're a beginner or someone looking to brush up on the fundamentals, this playlist will guide you through the essential concepts and techniques needed for 2D and 3D rendering.

 ## Playlist Overview